 Bodily topography of basic (Upper) and nonbasic (Lower) emotions associated with words.
 The body maps show regions whose activation increased(warm colors) or decreased (cool colors) when feeling each emotion.
 (P<0.05 FDR corrected;t>1.94).
 The colorbar indicates thet-statistic range.
 Different emotions are associated with discernible patterns of bodily sensations.

 Emotions adjust not only our mental, but also our bodily states.
 This way the prepare us to react swiftly to the dangers, but also to the opportunities such as pleasurable social interactions present in the environment.
 Awareness of the corresponding bodily changes may subsequently trigger the conscious emotional sensations, such as the feeling of happiness, tells assistant professor Lauri Nummenmaa from Aalto University.

+The findings have major implications for our understanding of the functions of emotions and their bodily basis.
 On the other hand, the results help us to understand different emotional disorders and provide novel tools for their diagnosis.